-Please Note: EPAct was recently extended retroactively through December 31, 2017
+Please Note: EPAct was recently enacted retroactively for 2018 and 2019 and extended forward through December 31, 2020

 Along with our certification report, the only additional piece of paper necessary to file is a simple IRS Form 3115 (Change in Accounting Method).
 Working with your accounting team, we are able to provide this compliance reporting for your current year tax return.